gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 ```

 {: .success-title }
+>STDOUT
 >
-> Writing genome-wide cytosine report to: rkatsiteli.leaves_pe.deduplicated.CX_report.txt.gz
+>Writing genome-wide cytosine report to: rkatsiteli.leaves_pe.deduplicated.CX_report.txt.gz
 >
-> Writing all cytosine context summary file to: rkatsiteli.leaves_pe.deduplicated.cytosine_context_summary.txt
+>Writing all cytosine context summary file to: rkatsiteli.leaves_pe.deduplicated.cytosine_context_summary.txt
 >
-> Finished writing out cytosine report for covered chromosomes (processed 343 chromosomes/scaffolds in total)
+>Finished writing out cytosine report for covered chromosomes (processed 343 chromosomes/scaffolds in total)
 >
-> Now processing chromosomes that were not covered by any methylation calls in the coverage file...
-> All chromosomes in the genome were covered by at least some reads. coverage2cytosine processing complete.
+>Storing all covered cytosine positions for chromosome: chr05
+>Writing cytosine report for last chromosome chr05 (stored 185281 different covered positions)
+>Finished writing out cytosine report for covered chromosomes (processed 1 chromosomes/scaffolds in total)
 >
+>Now processing chromosomes that were not covered by any methylation calls in the coverage file...
+>All chromosomes in the genome were covered by at least some reads. coverage2cytosine processing complete.
+>
-> Finished generating genome-wide cytosine report
+>Finished generating genome-wide cytosine report

 <a id="bismark-meth_extract"></a>
 Several files will be produced in this last step, for a detailed description check [Bismark file description](https://gabbo89.github.io/EEA2024-2025/docs/2a_Bismark_file_descr.html#meth_extract)